This is What I Came For

 “Travel is more than the seeing of sights; it is a change that goes on, deep and permanent.”
 Miriam Beard

 While visiting a dear friend in Japan, I did take a day to visit the great Buddha of Kamakura.
 And yes, it was breathtaking.
-But my friend and I also took a break to sit for a while in one of the smaller shrines.
+But my friend and I also took a break to sit for a while in one of the smaller temples.
 Just to be quiet and watch the light under a massive canopy of maples and notice the gnarled branches of ancient cypress trees.

 For me the magic is in the sublime ordinary of a place.
 Being present for the sudden, breathtaking reflection of a tree branch in a windowpane at sunset, or seeing a troop of preschool children splashing through a puddle.
 Watching a very old couple walking hand in hand.
 Noticing the way the light changes on the water.
 Happening to be in just the right spot just when an elevated train passes overhead and feeling its thunder.
 Sitting still enough to watch the feral cats gather for breakfast behind an ancient tea shack.
 All this is magic.